bytecodealliance/cranelift/docs/langref.rst

     traps
     trapping
         Terminates execution of the current thread.
 The specific behavior after a trap depends on the underlying OS.
-A common behavior is be delivery of a signal.
+For example, a common behavior is delivery of a signal, with the specific signal depending on the event that triggered it.